Chung T'ien Television: Incidents

 In the 2012 Anti-Media Monopoly campaign, National Yang-Ming University's post graduate Lin Ting An invited Massachusetts Institute of Technology professor, Noam Chomsky, an American linguist, philosopher and activist, to hold a placard with the campaign slogan in Chinese, loosely translated as Against media monopoly, refusing Chinese manipulation, protecting free press, I am in _ _ protecting Taiwan.
 As Chomsky is not literate in Mandarin, this resulted in Want Want China Times group and Chinese academics to question was Chomsky misled.
 Lin subsequently explained that she had explained her position and had translated the words to him.

 CTi TV sent a reporter to interview Chomsky, Chomsky said that he would not have taken the photo if he knew the placard included Anti-China wording and the incident was due to a misunderstanding and his illiteracy in Chinese.
 CTi TV subsequently released the interview leaving out the translation of "I'm against media monopoly and I'm in favor of free press" and not providing any subtitles.
 After the public did a translation of Chomsky's interview and publicised the mistranslation and lack of subtitles, more than 200 complaints were filed against CTi TV with the NCC.
 On the next day, CTi TV apologised and replayed the interview with the correct translation and subtitles.

 In 2012, CTi TV reported that a member of public brought fries from MacDonald's into a cinema hall operated by Warner Village Cinemas and was rejected entry and allegedly had his food thrown away by their staff.
-Vie Show Cinemas' public relations (PR) manager refuted the events, noting that CTi TV has named the company wrongly (Vie Show Cinema was formerly known as Warner Village Cinemas till 2004) and that their reporter has lied to him asking for an interview based on that the package contains bread instead of fries.
+Vieshow Cinemas' public relations (PR) manager refuted the events, noting that CTi TV has named the company wrongly (Vieshow Cinema was formerly known as Warner Village Cinemas till 2004) and that their reporter has lied to him asking for an interview based on that the package contains bread instead of fries.
 The PR manager promised to reject any interview requests from CTi TV in the future.